Skip to content

 How to catch up if you are behind

+Automate aggressively.
 Set up automatic transfers on payday.
 Money you never see in your checking account is money you will not spend.
-Start with whatever you can afford, even $50 per paycheck, and increase it by $25 every quarter.
+Start with whatever you can afford and increase it by $25 every quarter.

-Tax refunds, work bonuses, cash gifts, and side hustle income should go directly to your savings goals.
+Use windfalls wisely.
+Tax refunds, work bonuses, side hustle income — send it directly to your savings goals.
 A $3,000 tax refund invested annually from age 30 to 65 at 7% growth becomes over $475,000.

-If your employer offers a 401(k) match and you are not taking the full amount, you are leaving free money on the table.
+Take the employer match, no excuses.
 A 50% match on 6% of salary is an instant 50% return.
 No investment in the world beats that.

 What counts as “savings”